-Welcome to the Research@Intel blog.
+Welcome to the Intel Labs blog.
 Here you will meet Intel visionaries and scientists poised at the very cutting-edge of technology, blazing new trails into the untamed jungle of the future.
 These research leaders will share their insights into where computing and communication technology is headed in the next decade and how innovations visible on the horizon today could change the game, and your life, in 5-10 years.

 To foster a meaningful and constructive discussion, we follow these guiding principles: